euler-xyz/liquidation-bot-v2/README.md

 ### Installation

 The bot can be run either via building a docker container or manually.
+In both instances, it runs via a flask app to expose some endpoints for account health dashboards & metrics.

 Before running either, setup a .env file by copying the .env.example file and updating with the relevant contract addresses, an EOA private key, & API keys.
 Then, check config.yaml to make sure parameters, contracts, and ABI paths have been set up correctly.

-#### Docker
-After creating the .env file, the below command will create a container, install all dependencies, and start the liquidation bot:
-`docker compose build --progress=plain && docker compose up`

 #### Running locally
 To run locally, we need to install some dependencies and build the contracts.
 This will setup a python virtual environment for installing dependencies.
 The below command assumes we have foundry installed, which can installed from the [Foundry Book](https://book.getfoundry.sh/).